 I began attending a Messianic congregation on Friday nights and Saturday mornings.
 A Messianic congregation is …

-“a modern syncretic religious movement that combines Christianity, most importantly, the belief that Jesus is the Jewish messiah, with elements of Judaism and Jewish tradition”(https://en.wikipedia.org/wiki/Messianic_Judaism).
+“a modern syncretic religious movement that combines Christianity, most importantly, the belief that Jesus is the Jewish messiah, with elements of Judaism and Jewish tradition(https://en.wikipedia.org/wiki/Messianic_Judaism).”

 After attending the Messianic congregation, I moved to South Carolina.
 I did not immediately try to find a new church to attend.
 I did continue to explore grace.
 I focused on the teachings of the apostle Paul.
 I read, over and over, the letters to the Galatians, Ephesians, Colossians, 1st and 2nd Corinthians.

-I have come to realize that God IS love.
-I am beginning to understand that He is not likely to act outside his nature.
-And I believe that means that we have severely misinterpreted so many scriptures in the bible.
-I believe Jesus is the ultimate expression of who God is and what he is like.
+I have realized that God IS love, and I understand He is not likely to act outside of his nature.
+And that means that we have severely misinterpreted so many scriptures in the bible.
+I believe Jesus is the ultimate expression of who God is.
 The book of Hebrews says about Jesus, “He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power (HEBREWS 1:3).”

 From this and other places in scripture, I believe that Jesus Christ shows us a complete picture of who God is.
 Any scripture that contradicts the nature of God according to what Jesus has revealed warrants a closer look.